mezzaninegold/Media-to-post/README.md

 ## Issues

 Currently the plugin needs to be deactivated when not bulk uploading as all images uploaded through wordpress will create new posts.

+Contributions welcome.

+## Roadmap

+* Custom media uploader on the options panel so that only images uploaded there are added as posts.
+* Scan for custom taxonmies and add them to options panel
+* Option for Published/Draft etc
+* Option for Tags